Abrahamic religions: Proselytism

-Al-Tayeb believes that the call to unite the religion is a call that is "closer to troubled dreams than to realizing the facts and nature of things," because "the meeting of creation on one religion is impossible in the habit that God created people with."
-He continued, saying that "respecting the faith of the other is one thing, and believing in it is another."
+While there were instances of forced conversions to Islam, these were neither the norm nor part of a systematic strategy of expansion.
+Many Muslim rulers practiced religious pluralism, and the Quran explicitly prohibits compulsion in matters of faith.
+Most conversions to Islam occurred gradually, driven by social, cultural, and economic influences rather than coercion.

 Demographics

-Christianity is the largest Abrahamic religion with about 2.3 billion adherents, constituting about 31.1% of the world's population.
+Christianity is the largest Abrahamic religion with about 2.5 billion adherents, called Christians, constituting about 31.1% of the world's population.
 Islam is the second largest Abrahamic religion, as well as the fastest-growing Abrahamic religion in recent decades.
-It has about 1.9 billion adherents, called Muslims, which constitute about 24.1% of the world's population.
+It has about 1.9 billion adherents, called Muslims, constituting about 24.1% of the world's population.
 The third largest Abrahamic religion is Judaism with about 14.1 million adherents, called Jews.
-The Baháʼí Faith has over 8 million adherents, making it the fourth largest Abrahamic religion, and the fastest growing religion across the 20th century usually at least twice the rate of population growth.
-The Druze Faith has between one million and nearly two millions adherents.
+The Baháʼí Faith has over 8 million adherents, making it the fourth largest Abrahamic religion, and the fastest growing religion across the 20th century, usually at least twice the rate of population growth.
+The Druze Faith has between one million and nearly two million adherents.